christouachilleas71-source/Portfolio/PC_Build/README.md

 - CPU, cooler, and PSU upgrades ⚡
 - BIOS update and configuration 💾
 - Independent troubleshooting and testing 🔍
 - Fully operational on first boot ✅
+- Performance tweaks like overclocking and undervolting ⚡

 ---